gae123/sd2/README.md

 1. First of all, sd2 builds on top of all the lightweight virtualization advantages:
     1. Start a development stack in milliseconds, exactly the same stack you started last time.
     1. Keep multiple development stacks isolated from each other.
-    By separating EH and DH/DC you can now version independently your EH from your DH & DC where your development environment runs.
        So now you can work on multiple projects (or releases of the same project) with incompatible stacks at the same time.
+    1. By separating EH and DH/DC you can now version independently your EH from your DH & DC.
+Gone are the days where upgrading to the next version of MacOS broke a number of your development projects.
     1. In a team environment, sd<sup>2</sup> guarrantee that every developer has exactly the same development stack independent of the editing environment they use.